-- the size of the premises - the number of counter positions available for person-to-person transactions - the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people - 1 See Appendix 3 for maximum number and category of gaming machines permitted at betting shops.
+- the size of the premises - the number of counter positions available for person-to-person transactions - the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people - 11.17 Section 172(8) of the Act provides that the holder of a betting premises licence may make available for use up to four gaming machines of category B, C or D. Regulations state that category B machines at betting premises are restricted to sub-category B2, B3 and B4 machines (the terminals commonly in use are able to provide both B2 and B3 content).